 1Folate helps support healthy baby growth.
-Folate actually comes in two forms.
-The naturally occurring folate and the synthetic folic acid.
-While synthetic, folic acid is more stable than folate and absorbed 1.67 times as well (3).
+Folate actually comes in several forms.
+The naturally occurring folate and the synthetic methylfolate (the active form) or standard folic acid.
+While synthetic, folic acid and methylfolate are more stable than food-based folate and absorbed 1.67 times as well (4).

-Folate is essential for cell growth and working with B12 to make red blood cells.
+Folate is essential for cell growth and works with B12 to make red blood cells.
 Red blood cells that deliver oxygen to you and your baby, making this necessary for both of your lives.

-Most notably, a 2013 study published in the Journal of the American Medical Association demonstrated that folate prevents neural tube defects, such as anencephaly and spina bifida, by 50-70% (4).
+Most notably, a 2013 study published in the Journal of the American Medical Association demonstrated that folate prevents neural tube defects, such as anencephaly and spina bifida, by 50-70% (5).

-Another 1963 study, which still holds true today, shows that B12 is needed for nervous system development and red blood cell formation – making it essential for pregnant women (7).
+Another 1963 study, which still holds true today, shows that B12 is needed for nervous system development and red blood cell formation – making it essential for pregnant women (9).